AksharaSiddharthan/Chronicle/README.md

 # Chronicle

 Chronicle is a **digital journaling and self-assessment app** that helps you log daily activities and gain insights into different areas of life.
-It goes beyond simple notes by structuring reflections into measurable categories, letting you **track growth and visualize progress over time**.
+It goes beyond simple notes by structuring reflections into measurable categories, letting you **track growth and visualise progress over time**.
+Inspired by the viral PAID track your life templates, I decided to make my own and make it personalized by allowing a journal entry style input.

 ---